COVID-19 Gives Global Medical Oxygen Concentrators Market a Boost Beyond Imagined

 Data from China suggests that although a majority of COVID-19 patient population has mild illness (40%) or moderate illness (40%), about 15% of them have severe illness requiring oxygen therapy, and roughly 5% are critically ill requiring emergency treatment at ICUs.
 According to the PATH COVID-19 Oxygen Needs Tracker, as of January 2021, LMICs in aggregate required 14, 57,721 cylinders of 7 m^3 capacity.
 In India, experts observe that the demand has escalated from 40,000 annually to 30,000-40,000 a month, specifically during the second wave of COVID-19.
 The number of manufacturers is however inadequate to meet such an exploding demand pattern.

 The spike in demand for medical oxygen had to be met from a constrained pre-pandemic supply, with the shortfall mostly evident in Africa.
 The Access to COVID Tools Accelerator (ACT-Accelerator) estimates US$ 1.6 Bn in funding over the next 12 months to meet short-term oxygen demand for the most challenged nations.
 The rise of single-payer health systems resulted in broader scale-up of oxygen, as it is an imperative treatment for many indications.
-Use of oxygen in the treatment of multiple indications could justify further investment and scale-up efforts from both an epidemiologic and an economic perspective.
+Use of oxygen in the treatment of multiple indications could justify further investment in global medical oxygen concentrator market and scale-up efforts from both an epidemiologic and an economic perspective.

 Growing Need for Continuous Oxygen Supply to Boost Prospects of Continuous Flow Concentrators